-The ngVLA will have broad impact on many of the high priority goals of modern astronomy & astrophysics, including the science priorities described in the New Worlds, New Horizons Astro2010 Decadal Survey.
-The ngVLA Science Working Groups (SWGs) have identified a number of key science programs that push the requirements of the telescope through a community driven Science Use Case capture exercise that is led by the ngVLA Science Advisory Council (SAC).
-Community members are still encouraged to submit additional Science Use Cases and to coordinate a contributed to the ngVLA Science Book with the appropriate SWG chair.
+The ngVLA will have broad impact on many of the high priority goals of modern astronomy and astrophysics, including the science priorities described in the New Worlds, New Horizons Astro2010 Decadal Survey.
+The ngVLA Science Working Groups (SWGs) have identified a number of key science programs that push the requirements of the telescope through a community driven Science Use Case capture exercise led by the ngVLA Science Advisory Council (SAC).
+Community members are still encouraged to submit additional Science Use Cases and to coordinate a contribution to the ngVLA Science Book with the appropriate SWG chair.

 If you are interested in joining one of the SWGs, please contact the corresponding Science Working Group Chair directly.
 An initial set of science goals suggested by the four SWGs are described in white papers published in the ngVLA Memo Series.

 ngVLA Key Science Goals (KSGs)

 KSG1: Unveiling the Formation of Solar System Analogs on Terrestrial Scales